sgmasvn/RF-Transmission-Lines/README.md

 ### Ideal Transmission Line -
 * Transmission line segment - is broken down into smaller segments - delta(Z).
 * delta(Z) much more smaller than wavelength
-* Using Maxwell Laws - the delta(Z) segment can be transformed into a lumped-element model
+* Using Maxwell Laws - the delta(Z) segment can be transformed into a lumped-element model (as shown below)

 * ![Transmission Line](https://github.com/sgmasvn/RF-Transmission-Lines/blob/main/Transmission.png)